nlkinlock/Rminicourse/index.md

 iris[, "Sepal.Length"]
 ```

-- Or, use the dollar sign `$` to call a column by name
+- Or, use the dollar sign `$` notation to call a column by name

 ```r